-While revamping websites, I have realized that many businesses do not take the time to organize the text on their pages.
+While revamping legal website content, I have realized that many businesses don’t take the time to organize the text on their pages.
 Though organizing written work is a basic skill most of us learn by the time we’re in high school, it seems to be one that is widely underused.

 Sure, organizing your thoughts before putting them out into the World Wide Web takes time and effort.
 And, the process can feel like a chore, but having logical, organized pages gives your readers the information they need in a clean, inviting fashion.